bparanj/crystal/computer/electronics/design/analog-device.md

 An **analog device** is an electronic component or system that processes analog signals.
-Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values (typically representing binary states).
+Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values ( representing binary states).

 ### Key Characteristics of Analog Devices: